mcnic16/slashermatch2/README.md

 When I first coded this game, all the pictures were in HTML and there was a Slasher Match logo on the back of the cards.
 Doing it this way caused trouble when getting the cards to flip, so I altered the code for the pictures to be in Javascript.
 This solved the issue.

 I also had problems with getting CSS working in the browser when altering the CSS code.
 I had two previous repositories of slashermatch and slashermatch1 which all have git commits on them.
 In order to rectify, I completed a hard reset and emptied the cache on numerous occasions.
-The problems have persisted but on this repository everything is in working order.
+The problems persisted but on this repository everything is in working order.

 When all matches had been completed, the very last card would not turn over.
-To rectify this, I added a new game button.
-This now gives the player the ability to restart the game when they choose and also removed the issue with the last card.
+To rectify this, I added a settimeout function for half a second when it checks if you have 8 pairs.

 When you restarting a game, the cards would reshuffle before they flipped back over causing the player to see where all the matches were.
 I added a settimeout function within the restart function to remedy this issue.